matthewfeickert-talks/talk-odsl-forum-seminar-2023/talk.md

 * .bold[Talk time]: 30 to 45 minutes

 ---
-# Why and what we're discussing
+# My motivations on this topic

 .kol-1-2[
 .large[